 These designs categorize into semi-automatic, automatic, super-automatic, piston manual machines, capsule machines.

-If you are free on budget and short on time, a super-automatic machine will do everything for you except filling the water reservoir and the hopper with beans.
+If you have a larger budget and short on time, a super-automatic machine will do everything for you except filling the water reservoir and the hopper with beans.

-Yes, super-automatic espresso machines come with an built in grinder.
+Yes, super-automatic espresso machines come with a built-in grinder.

-They grind the beans, measure the coffee, tamp the coffee, pressure the coffee, and brew it all for you in a couple of seconds; that’s technology for you!
+They grind the beans, measure the coffee, tamp the coffee, pressurize the coffee, and brew it all for you in a couple of seconds; that’s technology for you!

-Spend a night with the farmers, learn their techniques, roam around the coffee fields, smell the most-refreshing aroma of coffee with its fruits, smell the soil, and breathe the taste.
+Spend a night with the farmers, learn their techniques, roam around the coffee fields, smell the most refreshing aroma of coffee with its fruits, smell the soil, and breathe the air.

 Of course, enjoy all that if they allow you to do it, don’t invade their property without permission, haha.
 With the sunset and your fellow farmers, drink a cup of coffee, freshly hand-roasted; it is a cup of coffee you will never forget.

-If you have more queries about espresso beans, let’s clear them out in the comment section below!
+If you have more questions about espresso beans, let’s address them in the comment section below or email me.